z7ealth/exkl/README.md

    mix phx.server
    ```

-   The dashboard **DeepCool devices** panel should list it as Connected.
+   The tray UI **DeepCool devices** panel should list it as Connected.
 Check logs for HID write errors.

 6. **Protocol tweaks** — if the family encoder is wrong, inspect packets in the matching `*_series.ex` module against [deepcool-digital-linux mapping tables](https://github.com/Nortank12/deepcool-digital-linux/tree/main/device-list/tables).
+New families (CH, G2, etc.) need a dedicated encoder module before the device can be listed as supported in this README.

 No changes to `Exkl.Display` are needed; discovery and workers are automatic once the catalog entry exists.